cloudeou/telus-bdd-course/env-usage-best-practice.md

 - feature file must be modified to change environment each time. or copies of this file should be created with different param values
 - all of the steps would need to receive such parameter, or separate given step should be created, which will also result in unnecessary field in context.

-There are other ways to solve this problem, some are better, some are worth, this is why we have created a native support for environemtns in our framework and developed an approach, tested in many projects, to process multiple environments.
+There are other ways to solve this problem, some are better, some are worse, this is why we have created a native support for environemtns in our framework and developed an approach, tested in many projects, to process multiple environments.

 #### **Framework CLI parameter for env**